narumii/Deobfuscator/CONTRIBUTING.md

 1. Create a new class in [`deobfuscator-transformers`](./deobfuscator-transformers) module.
 2. Pick `Transformer`-like class you would like to implement:
    - `Transformer` - Basic transformer that transforms classes.
-   - `FramedInstructionsTransformer` - Transformer that mainly transforms instructions in methods.
-If you need you can also access values from the stack.
    - `ComposedTransformer` - Transformer that consists of multiple transformers.
 3. You can start coding!